ezeromo24/XSS-Keylogger-Simulation-OWASP-Juice-Shop-/README.md

 **On the victim machine:**
 + From the Ubuntu Desktop, to simulate a real-world phishing attack, we use a email hyperlink (Juice Shop %50 Off Promo!) for the victim to click.
 The hyperlink helps to hide the long malicious URL, which could alarm the victim.

-**To simulate a real phising email:**
+**To simulate a real phishing email:**

 <img width="634" height="378" alt="phishing_email" src="https://github.com/user-attachments/assets/6fd73cea-a934-4738-9d5f-efcd301fc2f0" />

-+ Once the victim clinks the link to claim the membership promotion, OWASP Juice Shop's search page loads, then automatically redirects the victim to the `saved-payment-methods` page where they enter their 'credit card details'.
++ Once the victim clicks the link to claim the membership promotion, OWASP Juice Shop's search page loads, then automatically redirects the victim to the `saved-payment-methods` page where they enter their 'credit card details'.

 ## Stealth Redirect